Kamran-Afzali/Kamran-Afzali.github.io/_posts/Synthetic_chapter3.md

 **Privacy Assessment:**
 Privacy assessment is central to evaluate the potential risks associated with synthetic data.
 It examines the likelihood of individuals being re-identified in the synthetic dataset and assesses the ease with which new information could be inferred if re-identification occurs.
 Existing frameworks provide empirical methods to quantify privacy risks.
 Adjustments to synthesis parameters may be necessary to enhance privacy assurances.
 This iterative approach ensures that the generated synthetic data minimizes the risk of re-identification and unauthorized disclosure, aligning with ethical and legal considerations in healthcare data usage.
 Regular privacy assessments contribute to the ongoing refinement of synthetic data generation processes, promoting a balance between data utility and individual privacy protection.

+**Synthesis Process**
+The process of synthetic data generation involves two main categories: Knowledge-Driven Methods and Data-Driven Methods.
+Knowledge-Driven (KD) approaches, also known as Theory-driven, derive ground truth from publicly available domain-specific knowledge found in academic or research documents, web resources, and human expertise.
+These methods require manual curation of the generative model, involving rules, statistical, mathematical, or computational models.
+KD approaches rarely involve real data, making them resilient to disclosure attacks, but their utility depends on the expertise of the model curator.
+Knowledge-driven methods are especially useful when data access is challenging, allowing for the creation of synthetic data based on statistical metrics extracted from existing literature.
+However, challenges may arise when dealing with a large number of variables, limiting the ability to capture hidden patterns among them.

+On the other hand, Data-Driven Methods derive the generative model directly from actual data, capturing ground realities more rigorously.
+Machine learning algorithms, commonly used in data-driven approaches, are effective in discovering hidden patterns, making them suitable when stringent requirements on both data utility and privacy exist, especially in scenarios with numerous and complex biological relationships between variables.
+Despite their advantages, the choice of a machine learning algorithm depends on transparency requirements.
+While black box models may offer advantages, a more transparent algorithm, such as Bayesian networks, is recommended when interpretability and trust in the underlying logic are crucial.
+Adding noise can be a pragmatic solution to balance privacy risks and data utility, especially when full synthetic data is not required.
+However, striking the right balance is essential, as more noise reduces privacy risk but also diminishes data utility, requiring careful consideration of the added noise level and its impact on preserving original correlations between variables.

 **Evaluating the quality of synthetic medical**